-RV and Technology - Solar Lights for Campsites
+RV Technology - Solar Lights for Campsite Safety

 Solar Light technology works for campsites

-Of course, many campgrounds are laid out with wide streets and street lights as good as you find in many cities.
-But they are not the norm.
+Many campgrounds are laid out with relatively wide streets and numerous street lights providing lighting that's as good as you find in many cities.
+But these campgrounds are not the norm.

-And, I have found, at times, that when I am staying at one of these campgrounds, I really don’t need to supplement the lighting at my site at all.
+In fact I've often found that when I'm staying at one of these campgrounds, I really don’t need to supplement the lighting at my site at all.

-On the other hand, I have been in an older campground with lots of shade trees and fewer street lights where I still needed a little supplemental lighting in places at my campsite.
+On the other hand, I've been camped in an older campground with lots of shade trees and fewer street lights.
+These campgrounds often generate a need for a little extra supplemental lighting in certain places at my campsite.

-And almost always, when I stay, in a State Park campsite, or if I am “rough camping” in the woods, I need ways to light up parts of my site for safety.
+And almost always, when I stay, in a State Park campsite, or if I am “rough camping” in the woods, I need ways to add something to light up parts of my site for just for safety's sake.

 Solar Powered Lights are great for Campsites